mohammad0x/Face-recognition/README.md

 Also, get a log every 5 seconds with the address ` 127.0.0.1:8000/log ‍‍`.

-Then you can use `127.0.0.1:8000/admin` to view all logs and results or built models or to edit and delete
+Then you can use `127.0.0.1:8000/admin` to view all logs and results or built models or to edit and delete.

+You can also use Docker with the following commands:

+## RUN

+# sudo docker-compose up